aosull97/room-homepage/README.md

 - [Google Fonts](https://fonts.google.com/) - I could find the font requested in the design brief here.
 - [Tailwind documentation](https://tailwindcss.com/docs/installation/using-vite) - I referred to this documentation when applying styling with Tailwind CSS.
+- [useKeyPress Guide](https://ryankubik.com/blog/use-key-press) - This blog helped me understand how to deal with keyboard events in React by using a combination of useEffect and document.addEventListener.

 ## Author